-Get started · Cloudflare Pages docs
+Get started

 To begin, go to the Cloudflare Pages site and sign in with your Cloudflare account.
 If you do not have an account yet, you can sign up as you get started deploying your new Pages site.

-Connect to GitHub
+Connect to your git provider

+Pages offers support for GitHub and GitLab.
+After logging into your Cloudflare account, in Account Home > go to Pages > Create a project.

-Signing in with GitHub allows Cloudflare Pages to deploy your projects, update your GitHub PRs with preview deployments, and more.
-After you sign in, select Create a project in the Pages dashboard.
+You will be prompted to sign in with your preferred git provider which allows Cloudflare Pages to deploy your projects, and update your PRs with preview deployments .

 Configuration and deployment

-Selecting a GitHub repository
+Selecting your GitHub repository

 You can select a GitHub project from your personal account or an organization you have given Pages access to.
 This allows you to choose a GitHub repository to deploy using Pages.
 Both private and public repositories are supported.